infinitered/ignite-cookbook/docs/recipes/SettingsUpYarnMonorepo.md

 Let's make sure all of our dependendencies are installed for the mobile app.

-1. Run `yarn` at the root of the project
+1. Run `yarn` at the root of the project:

 ```shell
 cd ..